vikejs/vike/FEATURES.md

 I'm not aware of any framework that implements *all* these features which I consider must-haves.
 (For example Next.js is missing isomorphic data fetching.)

-Unique vite-plugin-ssr features:
+Unique vike features:
  - [Do-one-thing-do-it-well architecture](https://vike.dev/architecture)
- - From a server-perspective, vite-plugin-ssr is just a middleware (a pure function)
+ - From a server-perspective, vike is just a middleware (a pure function)
-   - Vite-plugin-ssr can be easily integrated into any deployment strategy
+   - Vike can be easily integrated into any deployment strategy
    - Especially important for large companies that already have a deployment architecture
- - vite-plugin-ssr allows the user to use different UI frameworks for the same app
+ - vike allows the user to use different UI frameworks for the same app
-   - For example, a vite-plugin-ssr sponsor uses vite-plugin-ssr to use Solid for all its pages except for one page that uses React because it needs a React library that doesn't exist for Solid
+   - For example, a vike sponsor uses vike to use Solid for all its pages except for one page that uses React because it needs a React library that doesn't exist for Solid
      - Important for Solid: for React users that are tempted to use Solid, Solid can sell the story "try Solid while being able to fallback to React, e.g. if a page needs some React library".
  - Users can build a custom [Framework-as-a-Product](https://vike.land/#framework-as-a-product).
 (Vike has been designed so that frameworks can be built on top of it.)
    - [Custom configs](https://vike.dev/meta)
  - Low-level primites allowing users to deeply integrate with data fetching tools.
-   - For example, vite-plugin-ssr sponsors use it to deeply integrate Relay.
+   - For example, vike sponsors use it to deeply integrate Relay.
 (Facebook's internal framework deeply integrates with Relay in ways that aren't possible with Next.js.)
  - URL rewriting for both [novel DX and novel UX](https://twitter.com/brillout/status/1687431520569425920) around authentication and authorization

 Marketing boost of using "Vike - The Open Framework" &mdash; collaboration and openness being one of Vike's core value.